 Detailed Notes and Direction

 I ask detailed questions of individuals and teams prior to any coaching or on-site seminar so that I can determine what recommendations and training path will be best for bringing about a positive change to productivity and work-life balance.
 I will get to know you or your team, taking notes to build an assessment of your needs before we work together.
-Every coaching session and seminar is uniquely planned for the audience for which it is intended.
+Every coaching session and seminar is uniquely planned to meet the needs of the audience for which it is intended.

-With differentiated instruction centered on your needs, real learning can take place and make positive changes that last.
+With differentiated instruction centered on your needs, real learning can take place making positive changes that last.